spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 After you finish configuring the cloud gateway in Palette, Palette starts provisioning the PCG cluster.
 The PCG cluster provisioning process may take up to 15 minutes to finish the PCG cluster deployment.
 You can navigate to the cluster details page and review the progressive events in the **Events** tab while the cluster is provisioning.
 Suppose one of the events displays the  `Permission to perform this operation denied` error.

 You must have the necessary permissions to provision a PCG cluster in the VMware environment.
-If you do not have adequate permissions, the PCG cluster provisioning will fail, and you will get the abovementioned error in the events log.
+If you do not have adequate permissions, the PCG cluster provisioning will fail, and you will get the above-mentioned error in the events log.
 <br />

 ## Debug Steps